-Accrued make-whole for Pelen LLC - The accrued make-whole is valued based on the difference between the valuation of the outstanding shares held by the seller of the membership interests at the volume-weighted price per share for five consecutive trading days preceding the date of determination of \$0.47 at December 31, 2019, and \$0.67 at December 31, 2018, as compared to the remaining aggregate proceeds due.
-The Company agreed to add \$17,500 to the purchase price which is included in the remaining aggregate proceeds due.
-Because the inputs are all observable market-based inputs, this instrument is classified within Level 2 of the valuation hierarchy.
+Accrued Make Whole for Pelen

+The accrued make whole was valued based on the difference between the valuation of the outstanding shares held by the seller of the membership interests at the volume-weighted price per share for five consecutive trading days preceding the date of determination of \$0.47 at December 31, 2019.
+The Pelen Make Whole liability was classified within Level 2 of the valuation hierarchy.
+In April 2020, the Company purchased the membership interest in Pelen LLC, settling all amounts due.

+Accrued Make Whole for MCU

-Accrued make-whole for Mercury Clean Up LLC - The accrued make-whole is valued based on the difference between the value of the outstanding shares delivered to MCU at the Company's closing stock price of \$0.44 on December 31, 2019 and the required investment value of \$850,000.
-Because the inputs are all observable market-based inputs, the instrument is classified within Level 2 of the valuation hierarchy.
+At December 31, 2019, the accrued make-whole was valued based on the difference between the value of the outstanding shares delivered to MCU at the \$0.44 closing price per share of the Company's common stock and the required investment value of \$850,000.
+The MCU make whole liability was classified within Level 2 of the valuation hierarchy.
+On December 4, 2020, the 625,000 remaining common shares held by MCU became transferable and the parties agreed the make whole obligation had been satisfied.